We do things a bit differently

-- call my direct number to have a chat and see if you’d like to work with me.
-If I don’t answer, please do leave a message with preferred days/ times to call you back (I’m on Mum duty a couple of days per week, and it can be hard to answer the phone!).
+- call the clinic number to have a chat and see if you’d like to work with me or my team.
+Please do leave a message with preferred days/ times to call you back.
+All of our team work part-time around kids or PhD work.

-- OR, if you're not local/ not sure whether you'd like to work with me yet, please join the newsletter to learn more about how I work, and get Non-Dieting tips.
+- OR, if you're not sure whether you'd like to work with us yet, please join the newsletter to learn more about how we work.

-Thanks for reading this far, and I hope the resources and information on this website help with your nutrition liberation!
+Thanks for reading this far, and I hope the resources and information on this website help with your liberation from food and body worry!